gitagogaming/Android-ADB----TouchPortal-Plugin/README.md

 # Android-ADB----TouchPortal-Plugin
 A plugin designed to help control android devices on your network and connected to your PC in order to automate.

+Got a suggestions or concern?
-If you have any suggestions or concerns please feel free to bring them up via issues and or the TouchPortal Discord.
+Please feel free to bring them up via issues and or the TouchPortal Discord.
 ---

 **Select Device -> Do Action**